 Verdict: On the whole, the Innova 3340 is a reasonably competent multimeter for your garage, with a few major weaknesses.
 If you want passable visibility in low light conditions, look elsewhere.
 Also, some of the niche features, like RPM clamp doesn’t work as well as we would have liked.
 If you can forgive these flaws, this is probably worth a buy.

-- Tests alternator diodes, duty cycle, solenoids, breaker points, wiring, switches, and more
+- Designed to pinpoint engine problems; tests alternator diodes, duty cycle, solenoids, breaker points, wiring, switches and more

 - Features auto-ranging, auto shut-off and over-load protection